mi-crow-team/Mi-Crow/docs/api/index.md

 # API Reference

-Amber's public Python API is documented automatically from docstrings.
+mi_crow's public Python API is documented automatically from docstrings.

-The top-level `amber` package is intentionally minimal (it only exports things like `ping`).
+The top-level `mi_crow` package is intentionally minimal (it only exports things like `ping`).
 The real functionality lives in subpackages, which are documented in the sections below.